-Imagine being able to sit at your desk or in a meeting and quickly place an order for your laworth half-caff soy vonils latte and pay for it online so you have more time to sip and savor it when you pick it up, avoiding the lunch rush at the same time.
-Last meeting running into lunch?
-Use your smartphone to order from the hoardingen elevator or any other location.
+Imagine being sole to sit at your desk or in a meeting and quickly place an order for your layorith half-caff soy vanilla liste and pay for it caline so you have more time to sip and savor it when you pick it up, avoiding the lanch rush at the same limb.
+Last meeting running site lunch?
+Use your smartphone to order from the boardroom, elevator, or any other location.